-If the mortgage was only in your loved one's name, they’re known as a sole borrower.
+If the mortgage was only in the name of the deceased, they’re known as the sole borrower.
 This means the mortgage is a debt of their estate and must be repaid in full.
 The money to do this usually comes from a life policy, the estate, or from selling the property.

-We can, however, let you know the mortgage balance and monthly payment amount so you can seek a grant of probate and make the mortgage payments.
-To get this information, which will be sent to the mortgaged address, you’ll need to show us the original death certificate, a coroner’s interim certificate or a death certificate verification form from your solicitor.
-You might also need to provide some identification before we can release any of this information.
+However, we can let you know the balance and monthly payment amount so you can seek Probate and continue to make the mortgage payments.
+To get this information (which will be sent to the mortgaged address) you’ll need to show us the original death certificate, the original coroner’s interim certificate or a solicitor’s death certificate verification form.

-We can’t transfer the mortgage to anyone else, unfortunately.
-If it's appropriate, you or someone else can apply for a new mortgage for the property, but we're unable to guarantee that we can accept the application.
-You or any other new borrower would need to go through a full application process so we can check that we're able to offer a mortgage.
+We can’t transfer the mortgage to anyone else.
+If you’re a beneficiary, you or someone else can apply for a new mortgage for the property, but we can’t guarantee to accept the application, which would be subject to affordability and lending criteria.